johndohoneyjr/custom-policy/README.md

 #### Feature Level

-For demonstration of this concept, Behavioral Science API's were selected.
+For demonstration of this concept, Two features were created.
+First an example with Start Probes being required on a Manifest in Kubernetes.
+Second, Behavioral Science API's were selected--same idea as OpenAI.
 Essentially, the resource SKU's were scanned having the values of [Free, Standard, and Premium].
 Only Free SKU's were enabled.
+The idea here is the team is not going to break the OPEX Budget using ChatGPT to answer emails or write poems to co-workers.